cameronsmith425/How-do-we-feel-about-sentiment-/index.md

 subtitle: <span style="color:DarkGray">A short guide on how to boost your chances to be a real influencer on Twitter.</span>
 cover-img: "/assets/img/High_res_cam.jpg"
 ---
  Social Media is becoming a bigger and bigger part of our lives.
-There are plenty of other websites that give tips on how get more followers, but how many of them can claim to have a solid scientific evidence to support their tips?
+There are plenty of other websites that give tips on how get more retweets or followers, but how many of them can claim to have a solid scientific evidence to support their tips?

  Have you ever wondered which is the best moment of the day to publish your tweets to have the biggest retweetability?